Yoast/wordpress-seo/.github/PULL_REQUEST_TEMPLATE.md

 ## Innovation

 * [ ] No innovation project is applicable for this PR.
 * [ ] This PR falls under an innovation project.
-I have attached the `innovation` label and noted the work hours.
+I have attached the `innovation` label.
 * [ ] I have added my hours to [the WBSO document](http://yoa.st/wbso)

 Fixes #